 Another key change being introduced in April 2020 is in IR35 rules increasing its scope by extending its applications to the private sector.
 The off-payroll working rules (IR 35) apply only if a worker provides his/her services through an intermediary that is actually his/her own personal service company but would be classed as an employee if the worker would have been contacted directly.
-If this PSC falls within the ambit of IR35, then the amount received by it from the client would be treated as deemed salary, so PAYE and National Insurance become payable on the same like salary to any other employee.
+If this PSC falls within the ambit of IR35, then the amount received by it from the client would be treated as deemed salary, so PAYE and National Insurance become payable on the same as salary to any other employee.

-You can read more about IR 35 2020 in our article.
+You can read more about IR35 2020 in our article.

 Tip 8: Under these rules the onus of determining the status of the worker, whether he/she is treated as an employee or not, lies on the employer’s shoulder.
-So, it’s time to be cautious and make a good judgement of the relationship with each off-payroll worker in the light of these new rules.
+So, it’s time to be cautious and make a good judgment of the relationship with each off-payroll worker in the light of these new rules.
 You might consider taking tax advice from an expert so as to identify the worker’s status correctly.